 If you have kids returning to school – head lice might be on your mind!
 You may have also heard the phrase “knockdown resistance”.
 What does this mean for parents using head lice treatments?

-The good news is that NYDA No More Nits does not contain Permethrin, Maldison, or Pyrethrins.
-NYDA No More Nits contains a special dual formulation of two different dimethicones, which enable NYDA® to successfully penetrate the breathing holes of head lice and their eggs.
+The good news is that NYDA No More Nits does not contain chemical agents Permethrin, Maldison, or Pyrethrins.
+NYDA No More Nits contains a special dual formulation of two different dimethicones, which enable NYDA® to physically disable and kill lice by penetrating the breathing holes of head lice and their eggs.

 NYDA’s unique formulation eradicates lice and eggs by suffocating them rather than poisoning so knockdown resistance is not an issue!

 To find out more go to:

 Journal of Medical Entomology, 53(3), 2016, 653–659 doi: 10.1093/jme/tjw023 Advance Access Publication Date: 31 March 2016

 1. Gellatly, K. J. etal.
 Expansion of the Knockdown Resistance Frequency Map for Human Head Lice (Phthiraptera: Pediculidae) in the United States Using Quantitative Sequencing J. Med.
 Entomol.
 2016 May; 53(3): 653-659.